andrewwhitman/NA_VGC_Leaderboard_2025/README.md

 - Rounds 6-11
   - Once standings data becomes incorporated into CP, the bar is recalculated, still with a range of +-20 CP.
 - Rounds 12 through Top Cut
   - The bar is recalculated, but the range is refined.
-Its lowest is a dependent on how many AQ spots can effectively move the bar down.
-And its highest is a dependent on how many spots can still be earned that don't require an AQ invitation.
+Its lowest is dependent on how many AQ spots can effectively move the bar down.
+And its highest is dependent on how many spots can still be earned that don't require an AQ invitation.

 ![image](https://github.com/user-attachments/assets/cd9e5bf6-cc5f-4629-9447-955319c4f857)